ZiadAmr/ML-Models-from-Scratch/README.md

 # ML-Models-from-Scratch
 A repository where I program machine learning models such as SVM, PCA, etc. from scratch in C++

+The `perceptrontest.cpp` file contains an example of how the perceptron might be used applied to the Iris dataset.

 ## Matrix class
 Supported operations
 Copy operator using =